mikejmets/iw.fss/iw/fss/README.txt

 * **class**: the dotted name of the AT based content type class.
 * **fields**: one or more (space separated) field names to wire with FSS.

-The "configure.zcml" of FSS contains sample directives that wire FSS with some standard Plone content types (aka ATCT).
+The "atct.zcml" of FSS contains sample directives that wire FSS with some standard Plone content types (aka ATCT).
 You just need to configure FSS for your Plone instances - see pointers in `Installation`_ - and uncomment those directives.